 “To be, or not to be: that is the question.”

 William Shakespeare is universally acclaimed as the world’s greatest writer.
 But today, many Shakespearian scholars believe that the man we know as Shakespeare never wrote a single word—let alone, any play, poem, or sonnet.
-Many scholars now contend that the historical figure we know as Shakespeare was in fact a crisis actor—to play the role of playwright—and pretend that he had authored the plays of a nobleman who wished to remain anonymous—in order to protect that nobleman’s name and reputation—because back in the 16th century it would have been highly inappropriate for a nobleman to publish subversive plays that poked fun at the aristocracy.
+Many scholars now contend that the historical figure we know as Shakespeare was in fact a crisis actor—secretly hired by an anonymous nobleman.

 The historical figure we know as William Shakespeare was the most famous writer who ever lived—the most performed playwright of all-time.
 The author of 37 plays, 154 sonnets, and several epic poems, Shakespeare’s words are the definitive expression of humanity in the English language—indeed, in any language.